chrizog/hc-sr04-linux-device-driver/README.md

 ## Cross-compiling the kernel module

 In a typical embedded development environment, software is cross-compiled on a development host machine, e.g. on a Ubuntu PC.
-Afterwards the cross-compiled binaries and evtl. config files are transferred to the embedded device (Raspberry Pi).
+Afterwards the cross-compiled binaries and eventually config files are transferred to the embedded device (Raspberry Pi).

 ### Get Linux kernel headers